-On December 6, the Charlottesville Area Tree Stewards completed this year’s series of tree walks with a tour of the grounds of James Monroe’s Highland.
+On December 6, the Charlottesville Area Tree Stewards completed the series of tree walks in 2019 with a tour of the grounds of James Monroe’s Highland.
 Sharon Hiner, who is both a Tree Steward and an interpreter at Monroe’s Albemarle County home, blended the historical with the botanical as she led participants around the property.

 Along the route, she pointed out ways to identify some of the stunning specimens on the site, from a sugar maple (Acer saccharum) – rare in our area – to one of the estate’s signature white ashes (Fraxinus americana).
 Highland was known as Ash Lawn through much of its post-Monroe era.
 In this winter walk, Sharon concentrated on the structure of the trees, as well as bark, buds, nuts, and cones for identification clues.